-Master's in Accounting: Master of Accountancy degree programs
+Master's in Accounting: Master of Accountancy Degree Programs

 Master of Accountancy degree programs are the basic version of graduate accounting programs.
-A Master of Accountancy is a specific graduate level degree provided to students interested in going on to work in the field of accountancy.
+A Master of Accountancy is a specific graduate level degree provided to students interested in going on to work in the field of accounting.
 The Master of Accountancy is sometimes abbreviated to the MAcc, the MAc, or the MAcy.

 Master of Science in Accountancy

-Master of Business Administration, specializing in accounting
+Master of Business Administration in Accounting

 Master of Business Administration (MBA) degree programs are not specifically accounting programs, and thus, do not have the same curriculum as the MS in accounting and the MAcc.
 An MBA will often involve learning additional principles of business, as a whole, and therefore, might be valuable for anyone who is hoping to eventually move on from accountancy into a more widely-based, business-focused position.
 For someone interested in entering into the higher levels of the accounting field specifically, an MBA may not necessarily be a good fit.